*Click here if you would like information about mentoring an ARC fellow*

 Emory University, 2013

 AnneMarie Mingo has completed her Ph.D. in Ethics and Society in the Graduate Division of Religion at Emory University.
 Her research interests include socio-religious activism of African American women and theological and ethical influences in social movements.
 As an Africana Research Center post-doctoral fellow she will focus on revising her dissertation that develops a Lived theology and Liberative social ethic from the lived experiences of Black Churchwomen who were involved in the Civil Rights Movement.
 Her recent publication Restoring Rosewood: Movements from Pain to Power to Peace, appears in The Practical Matters Journal.
 She is the recipient of many fellowships and awards including the Andrew W. Mellon Teaching Fellowship.
+Dr. Mingo has accepted a tenure-track position in the Department of African American Studies and Women’s Studies Department at Penn State University that she will begin this fall.

 Sasha Turner, Ph.D.